 Welcome

 The Media Arts department is an integral part of the Arts, Literature and Communications program.
 We teach a variety of artistic disciplines.
-Including: animation, digital media, filmmaking, film studies, media studies, photography, radio and video production.
+Including: animation, digital media, filmmaking, film studies, sound, media studies, photography, podcasting, radio and video production.

 For complete information on the Arts, Literature and Communications Program, please visit the program section of the John Abbott website.